giorgio-angelo-esposito/N-body-simulation/README.md

 # N-body-simulation
 The code for an N-body simulation in Python.
+This is the project for the Computetional Models for Complex System exam.

+#Project Structure: